6. Logistic Regression#

 One simple way to get a discrete output is to have sign

-We will encounter this model in our first demonstration of neural networks.
-Historically it is called the perceptron" model in the machine learning literature.
+functions that map the output of a linear regressor to values perceptron" model in the machine learning literature.
 This model is extremely simple.
 However, in many cases it is more favorable to use a

 soft” classifier that outputs